-43. All of the aviation-related characters are so obsessed with all things aircraft that Bilton's reaction upon finding that the Tardis is hovering over the citadel, is to exclaim, “The Tardis has turned into a helicopter!”
+43. The aviation-related characters are so obsessed with all things aircraft that Bilton's reaction upon finding that the Tardis is hovering over the citadel, is to exclaim, "The Tardis has turned into a helicopter!"

 44. At that, everybody in this story seems unnaturally obsessed with work; none of the stranded passengers or crew, even when they come out of hypnosis, mention things like family, hobbies, friends, interests, sports results, etc.

-45. Update to the infotext on Michael Cashman's subsequent career: he's now a member of the House of Lords, and was appointed by Ed Milliband as the Labour Party's special envoy on LGBT issues.
-He was also one of the founders of Stonewall, which does sort of make up for having been a member of New Labour... a bit.
+45. Update to the infotext on Michael Cashman's subsequent career: he's now a member of the House of Lords, and was appointed by Ed Milliband as the Labour Party's special envoy on LGBT issues worldwide.
+He was also one of the founders of Stonewall, which does sort of make up for having been a member of New Labour.

-46. Blake's 7 Recyclingwatch: The episode “The Web” featured a gestalt entity whose psychic power animated two biological robots, and who was able to take over the mind of one of the Liberator crew using psychic power.
-Of course, in “The Web” it all actually made sense.
+46. Blake's 7 Recyclingwatch: The episode "The Web" featured a gestalt entity whose psychic power was capable of animating two biological robots, and also controlling the mind of one of the Liberator’s crew.
+Of course, in "The Web" it all actually made sense.